 - Heat two tablespoons of oil in a large skillet over medium-high heat.
 (I used sesame oil for more flavor.)
 Once hot, lay the potstickers in a single layer.
 They should not touch each other.
 Fry for about 2 minutes or until the bottoms are golden brown.

 - Pour 1/3 cup water into the skillet and immediately cover it with the lid.
 Turn the heat down to medium and allow to cook for 6-7 minutes.
 Remove the lid and cook uncovered until most water has evaporated.

 - Combine all the ingredients in a small bowl.
 Taste and adjust seasonings, adding more water if it's too salty for you.

-Potstickers can be frozen for up to 2 months.
-Freeze them uncooked, no need to thaw before cooking, just add them to the skillet and proceed as recipe directs.
+- Potstickers can be frozen for up to 2 months.
+Freeze them uncooked.
+No need to thaw before cooking, just add them to the skillet and proceed as the recipe directs.
 You might have to cook them for an additional 3-4 minutes.